 Short Tail Real Estate SEO Keywords

 Short tail real estate SEO keywords are exactly what they seem.
 These are short phrases that people might type into Google when they search.
-The keyword example I just mentioned, “Orange County Homes For Sale,” is a great example of a short tail keyword.
+The keyword example I just mentioned, “Orange County Homes For Sale,” is a great example of a short tail keyword for real estate websites.

-Short tail keywords typically have high volume, but they also have high competition, which makes them extremely hard to rank for – which is exactly why I recommend that agents go after long-tail real estate keywords instead.
+Short-tail keywords typically have high search volume, but they also have high competition, which makes them extremely hard to rank for – which is exactly why I recommend that agents go after long-tail real estate keywords instead for local SEO.

 Long Tail Real Estate SEO Keywords

-And here’s the thing… When you start ranking for lots of long-tail keywords, you’ll build more authority, which means that you’ll eventually start ranking for the short tail keywords too!
+And here’s the thing… When you start ranking for lots of long-tail keywords on search engine results, you’ll build more authority, which means that you’ll eventually start ranking for the short-tail keywords too!
 That’s why you should always go after the long tail real estate keywords first!

 Keyword Research Tools for Real Estate SEO